zhullyb/monyhar/monyhar/docs/android_build_instructions.md

 blacklisted from being built as such (via `never_incremental = true`), so are build as normal APKs even when `incremental_install = true`.

-## Installing and Running Chromium on an Emulator
+## Installing and Running Monyhar on an Emulator

 Running on an emulator is the same as on a device.
 Refer to [android_emulator.md](android_emulator.md) for setting up emulators.